 As the Himalayan farming season is short, Ladakhi only work for 4 months of the year.
 All ages can join in and help.
 During the eight winter months, work is minimal and festivals and celebrations are almost a continuous affair, giving ample opportunity to display Goncha, the traditional dress.

 For almost 1,000 years, the Rabari have roamed the deserts and plains of what is today western India.
-It is believed that this indigenous group, with a peculiar Persian physiognomy, migrated from the Iranian plateau more than a millennium ago.
+It is believed that this indigenous group, with a pronounced Persian physiognomy, migrated from the Iranian plateau more than a millennium ago.
 The Rabari are now found largely in Gujarat and Rajasthan.

 “It is morning whenever you wake up"